tugbaot/simple-iptv/README.md

 # whether the app minimises after play starts
 playlist_icon = mdi.television-classic
 # icon used in the playlist
-app_theme = theme.xml
+app_theme = ebony.xml
-# default is theme.xml, but you can add your own or use those from qt_material (see below for the full list)
+# pick any from the list below or make you're own
 star_empty_color = #777777
 # the color of the empty favourites star icon
 row_height = 24